Big Cat Rescue

 Important notes - hands off policy and meat preparation

-There is a strict hands-off policy for the safety of volunteers and to allow the wild animals their freedom to be as natural as possible.
-There is absolutely no touching or direct feeding allowed - apart from the donkeys.
+There is a strict hands-off policy for the safety of volunteers and to allow the wild animals their freedom.
 You must always maintain a minimum distance from the fencing and follow the rules.
+There is zero touching or direct feeding allowed - apart from the donkeys.

 Typical Day